 From the 100% plant-based menu, the two items you cannot leave Tiki Loco without trying are the Hawaiian Steak Poke Tacos and the Ryno’s BBQ Pork Tacos.

 To top things off, chips and salsa aren’t extra and comes with your taco order.
 Need I say more?

 Deep Ellum is the number one spot to see the best street art in Dallas.
 There are murals, literally, around every corner in Deep Ellum, and they are all on the map that you can download at the top of this blog post.

 The murals are quite large, so they’re hard to miss.
 Also, you can find so many more than those ones listed, but these are some of the best Dallas murals.

-If you want to go on a fun hunt, there is also a map here that has most of the known murals in Deep Ellum.
+If you want to go on a fun hunt, check out our post about the best murals in Dallas here that has most of the known murals in Deep Ellum.

 - Dinosaur TV Mural

 - Colorful Checkered Mural

 - “I Wish I was Full of tacos instead of…” mural